radiantlogicinc/TalkEngine/docs/design.md

 ### 6.3 Extensibility
 - Primary extension mechanism is providing custom NLU component implementations via the `nlu_overrides` dictionary during `TalkEngine` initialization.
+- Interaction handlers (`ClarificationHandler`, etc.) provide points for customizing dialogue behavior.

 ## 7. Testing Strategy
 - Focus on testing the `TalkEngine` class behavior.
 - Use `unittest.mock` to mock NLU component interfaces (`@pytest.fixture`) to test `TalkEngine.run`'s orchestration logic and output structure independently of default implementations.
 - Test `TalkEngine` initialization with defaults and overrides.
 - Test `TalkEngine.reset` ensures state is correctly updated.
 - Add separate tests for the logic within default NLU implementations once finalized.
+- Add tests for each `InteractionHandler` to verify prompt generation and input processing logic.
+- Add tests for `TalkEngine.run` covering transitions into and out of different interaction modes.